-Sometimes the law implies a promise imposing obligations on one party and conferring the right in favor of the other even when there is no offer, no acceptance, no consensus ad idem, and in fact, there is neither agreement nor promise.
+Quasi-Contracts, Contingent Contracts, Termination or Discharge of Contracts ometimes the law implies a promise imposing obligations on one party and conferring the right in favor of the other even when there is no offer, no acceptance, no consensus ad idem, and in fact, there is neither agreement nor promise.
 Such cases are not contracts but the court recognizes them as relations resembling those of contracts and enforces them as if they were contracts.
-Such is called as a quasi contract.
+Such is called as a quasi-contract.